≪ Go to our review of Headlamps

 There are some lights that cost more such as the impressive Petzl NAO ($175), but there are also many that costs less such as the Coast HL7.
 This headlamp really only offers great value if you can benefit from its unique combination of capabilities; given the robust design, you can be confident it will last a long time.

 For many people, we think the expense of the Icon will prove a barrier.
-Why not buy Editors' Choice Coast HL7 instead at a street price less than $40?
-The Coast offers a brighter beam, that can see a longer distance as shown in the beam comparison photo below, the Icon edges out the Editors' Choice Coast HL7.
+Why not buy our Editors' Choice Coast HL7 instead at a street price less than $40?
+The Coast offers a brighter beam that can see a longer distance, as shown in the beam comparison photo below.
 On the other hand, due to superior optics in high-mode, we felt the Icon offered slightly better performance for Trail Finding.
-On the other hand, the Coast outperformed the Icon slightly in close-proximity tests.
-Unless you needed the additional waterproof capability of the Icon, or its longer battery life, then Coast would see a better choice overall.
+That said, the Coast outperformed the Icon slightly in close-proximity tests.
+Unless you needed the additional waterproof capability of the Icon, or its longer battery life, then the Coast HL7 would be a better choice overall.

 Overall, the Icon is a strong performer in the "serious headlamp" category.
 While it wasn't the absolute best in any of our testing metrics, it was near the top across the board, which resulted in the highest overall score of any headlamp in our review.
 We recommend it for those looking for a bright, quality, beam, durability, and battery life that can last a full night at the high-setting.